 Szechuan Black Bean Sauce with Shrimp or Crab

-Black bean sauce is very deep in our memory, a passionately held love affair from all the fabulous meals we enjoyed in the Chinatowns of Los Angeles, New York and San Francisco.
+Black bean sauce with seafood is very deep in our memory, a passionately held love affair from all the fabulous meals we enjoyed in the Chinatowns of Los Angeles, New York and San Francisco.
 They were seafood dishes filled with authenticity and gravitas, and packed with Umami.
-This little feast brings those extraordinary dishes into our own wild savory kitchen.
+This little feast brings those extraordinary dishes into your own wild savory kitchen.